 Tastyworks is a brilliant trading broker when it comes to advanced levels.
-As mentioned earlier it is not beginner-friendly.
+As mentioned earlier, it is not beginner-friendly.
 It charges low trading fees with free stocks and ETF trading fees.
 It has an easy deposit and withdrawal facility.
-However, it does not provide debit/credit card support.

-As it has no opening fee, inactivity fee, and the account opening process is seamlessly easy, you should give it a try.
-Plus a demo account provided will help you a lot in understanding the functioning of the platform.
+As it has no opening fee, inactivity fee, and the account opening process seamlessly, you should give it a try.
+Plus, a demo account provided will help you a lot in understanding the functioning of the platform.

 If one of the currencies you select is not in effect for the date you request, you will see a message that the exchange rate data is not available.